Xiao Jianhua: Tomorrow Holding

 In 2008, Tomorrow Holding sold their stake in Baotou Tomorrow Technology to Zhengyuan Investment (正元投资 (Zhèngyuán tóuzī)), at that time majority owned by Beijing Beida Jade Bird for 30% (an associate company of Peking University) and other companies.

-However, In 2012, Tomorrow Holding bought back a 36% stake in Zhengyuan Investment from shareholders other than Beijing Beida Jade Bird.
+However, in 2012, Tomorrow Holding bought back a 36% stake in Zhengyuan Investment from shareholders other than Beijing Beida Jade Bird.
 In turn, Zhengyuan Investment owned a 34.60% stake in Baotou Tomorrow Technology and a 95% stake in Baotou Beipu Industry (包头市北普实业), of which 5% Beipu Industry is owned by Xiao Weihua.
 Baotou Beipu Industry owns an additional 0.25% stake in Baotou Tomorrow Technology.

 Chinese regulators have since taken control of many Tomorrow Holding companies including Huaxia Life, Tianan Life Insurance, Tianan Property Insurance, New Times Trust, Yi'An Property Insurance, and New China Trust, the China Banking and Insurance Regulatory Commission.

 Criminal case

 According to a report published in 2017, orders for Xiao's detention had been given in 2013, but contacts within the Chinese government had informed him first and he had fled to Hong Kong.
 He resided at the Four Seasons Hotel there.

-On January 28, 2017, during the Chinese New Year, Xiao was taken from his room in the Four Seasons Hotel Hong Kong by plainclothes Chinese security officers who were not officially authorized to operate there by Hong Kong authorities.
-Xiao was then transported to Mainland China by boat to avoid immigration checks.
-Although no official announcement of Xiao's detention has been made by the Chinese government, it was reported that Xiao had close connections with many relatives of party leaders and officials, whose assets he had managed.
-In particular, Xiao was associated with the so-called Jiang Zemin faction, including the children of Zeng Qinghong and Zhou Yongkang.
+On January 28, 2017, Xiao was taken from his apartment at the hotel reportedly by Chinese public security officers.
+Five or six plain-clothed agents accosted Xiao and, after a meeting inside his room, led him and his two bodyguards away through one of Hong Kong's border crossings.
+According to sources, Xiao was whisked away in a wheelchair with his head covered, there were no signs of scuffles outside his room and he appeared to have gone willingly after the meeting.
+The Hong Kong police declined to comment except to say that it had asked for mainland police's help in the case.

 In September 2018, a report from the South China Morning Post citing unnamed sources stated that Xiao would soon be brought to trial over the crimes of "manipulating stock and futures markets" and "offering bribes on behalf of institutions".

 On August 19, 2022, Xiao was sentenced in China to 13 years in prison for fraud and corruption.